RossElmes/youtubeplayer_django_delploy/readme.md

 ### Prerequisites

 I have sumarised the [how to guide](https://docs.render.com/deploy-django) below.
+I leverage this to create a [super user on deployed app](https://community.render.com/t/is-it-possible-to-create-django-admin-account-with-free-plan/6972)

 1. Ensure you have a Render account.
 Sign up at [Render](https://render.com/).
 2. Ensure your project is hosted on GitHub.